 Interested in what’s available?
 Browse new homes in Tucson, AZ »

 3. Tucson jobs.

-According to TREO (Tucson Regional Economic Opportunities), Tucson is expanding in the alternative energy, aerospace/defense and clean manufacturing fields.
+According to TREO (Tucson Regional Economic Opportunities—now Sun Corridor, Inc.), Tucson is expanding in the alternative energy, aerospace/defense and clean manufacturing fields.
 The region’s bioscience sector has also defied the recession economy, with employment growth of 7.4% from 2009 to 2010, and more expected in the future.

 Public sector: The University of Arizona, one of the top 20 public research universities in the nation, is the largest public employer in Tucson.
 It’s responsible for over 10,400 jobs, attracts roughly 39,000 students and brings almost half a billion dollars in research and development funding to the area.